cloudmesh-community/hid-sp18-709/project-markdown/project-background.md

 Docker images are placed in docker registries.
 It is same as source code repositories where images can be pushed or pulled from a single source.

-### Docker Containers

-Docker image creates a docker container.
-Containers have everything for the application to run on its own.

-## Benefits of using Docker

-### Open Source Technology

-The Docker containers are based on open standards which means that anyone can contribute to the Docker tool and at the same time customize it for their needs, if the features they are looking for is not already available.

-### Portability

-Docker makes distributed applications to be dynamic and portable which can be run anywhere which makes it extremely popular among developers.

-### Sharing

-Docker is integrated with a software sharing and distribution mechanism that allows for sharing and using container content which helps the tasks of both the developer and the operations team.

-### Elimination of Environmental Inconsistencies

-Any changes made in one environment will be shared across other environments or all the applications can exist in the single environment.

-### Resource Isolation

-Resource isolation adds to the security of running containers on a given host.
-Docker uses Namespaces technology to isolate work spaces called containers.
-Namespace is created when container is run and access is limited to that namespace only.
-Every container in Docker will have its own work space which makes it easier debug if there are issues with any particular container.

-### Easy Integration

-Docker can be easily integrated into a variety of infrastructure tools like Amazon Web Services, Ansible, IBM Bluemix, Jenkins, Google Cloud Platform, Oracle Container Cloud Service, Microsoft Azure to name a few.

-### Better Security

-Docker provides a interface for developers and IT teams to define and manage their security configurations for applications as it navigates from one stage to another.

-### Docker - Use Cases

-The Docker platform is the only container platform to build, secure and manage the variety of applications from development to production both on premises and in the cloud.
-It also creates room for innovation, increases time to market, highly agile.
-Docker supports diverse set of applications and infrastructure for both developers and IT.
-It transforms IT without having to re-tool, re-code or re-vamp existing applications, policies or staff [@hackernoon].

 #### DevOps